 I’ve often mentioned how Ubuntu, or Linux in general, is great because there is so much choice.
 Not only choice between different versions of it, but also the ability to choose how they look.
 There is something that has gone by rather unnoticed though.
 If you’ve been trying out a lot of themes you may have noticed how most of them look pretty similar.
-Many of them are just based off each other.
+Many of them are just based on each other.
 They’re still different enough to pass as different themes.
 Canta theme for GNOME manages to stand out though and it does so in style, might I add.

 I’ve never been much a fan of light themes except for the MacOS theme.
 That too actually looks better in dark but I’ve yet to find a dark implementation I like.
 If your Ubuntu desktop has been looking rather dull lately with the same dark and light themes in different color accents, you’ll love Canta.
 This theme is developed by Vince Liuice who’s known for his Vimix theme.
 Vimix is a nice theme but it is quite the same as everything else.

 Canta is based on Google’s Material design, it uses the same Mac style Window buttons that almost every other theme uses, and it is a flat theme with color accents.
 Those aren’t the features that should be defining a theme someone calls unique.
 Yet, those are the features that define Canta.
 Especially when a Linux theme is based on Google’s Material Design, it is usually the same as other themes based on Material Design.
 If you’ve seen one, you’ve seen them all.